ncatlab/nlab-content/pages/8/8/4/2/2488/content.md

 =--

-By the [characterization of homotopy fiber of functor categories](http://ncatlab.org/nlab/show/fiber+sequence#OfFuncCats) this is equivalent to saying that $F$ is $k$-truncated when it is so regarded as an object of the [[over quasi-category|over (∞,1)-category]] $C_{/Y}$.
+By the [characterization of homotopy fiber of functor categories](http://ncatlab.org/nlab/show/fiber+sequence#OfFuncCats) this is equivalent to saying that $f$ is $k$-truncated when it is so regarded as an object of the [[over quasi-category|over (∞,1)-category]] $C_{/Y}$.

 ### In terms of categorical homotopy groups